Darrell Clarke: Return to Bristol Rovers

 On 6 May 2025, Clarke was reappointed as head coach of Bristol Rovers on a three-year deal.
 He succeeded Iñigo Calderón, who left following Rovers' relegation to League Two.
+On 9 December 2025, a 4–0 thrashing away at Barnet saw Rovers suffer their ninth consecutive league defeat, a club record.
+He was sacked four days later, following a record-extending tenth straight defeat that saw the club drop into the relegation zone.

+Tranmere Rovers

+On 26 May 2026, Clarke was appointed as manager of League Two club Tranmere Rovers on a two-year contract.
+Upon his arrival at Prenton Park, he said that he was attracted to the job because there were few players still in contract and a rebuild into a new squad was possible.
+Key signings included Tom Ince, Will Vaulks, Jordan Davies and Harrison Male as Rovers looked to improve on the previous season's 21st-place finish.

 Management style

-Clarke is flexible with his formations, and is open to different styles of play rather than sticking to a rigid philosophy.
+Clarke is flexible with his formations and is open to different styles of play rather than sticking to a rigid philosophy.
 He believes that "adaptability is key".
 However, he does have a preference for playing with two strikers.
 He is known for his intense training sessions, and for producing extremely detailed reports on opposition teams.
 In his first spell at Bristol Rovers, his team played an attacking, passing style and scored an average of close to two goals per game.
 A motivational manager, he sees a happy dressing room as an essential part of a winning team, and has been described as having a bubbly and infectious personality, though he has been quoted as saying "I'm not a cuddling manager... soft players don't win you promotions".
 His personality traits make him an energetic, passionate, and frank manager.
 He prefers to maintain a big squad of players, and to regularly rotate his starting line-ups.

 "I didn't want to take a job where success was staying in the division...
 I like promotions.
 I like that feeling of working towards a goal.

 — Clarke talking about his motivations, January 2020.